temporalio/documentation/docs/concepts/what-is-archival.md

 Archival enables Workflow Execution data to persist as long as needed, while not overwhelming the Cluster's persistence store.

-This feature is helpful for compliance, and debugging.
+This feature is helpful for compliance and debugging.

 Temporal's Archival feature is considered **experimental** and not subject to normal [versioning and support policy](/docs/server/versions-and-dependencies).